 Ingredients:

-- Old rice.
-For the best texture, cold refrigerated leftover rice is preferred.
-I recommend short grain rice (Sushi rice or Sweet Rice) or medium grain rice (Jasmine, Calrose, Japonica).
+- Rice.
+Day-old rice is preferred.
+Do not use hot rice!
+Freshly cooked rice will be too mushy.
+I recommend short grain rice (also called Sushi rice) or medium grain rice (Jasmine, Calrose, Japonica).
 I don’t recommend long grain rice (Basmati or Carolina rice) as it will break apart when cooked.
+White rice is preferred but brown rice also works.

-- Gochujang and/or Fish Sauce.
+- Gochujang Paste + Fish Sauce.
 The flavor boosters.
+Adds lots of umami flavor.

 - Sesame Oil.
-A drizzle of this nutty aromatic at the end is perfection!
+Add a drizzle of nutty aromatic sesame oil, right before serving.

 If you don’t have leftover rice, simply cook rice as usual.
 Spread the hot, freshly cooked rice onto a sheet pan.
 Place in the fridge until cold and hard, about 30-45 minutes.